Gordon999/PiVideoer3/README.md

 The idea is to put a normal camera on cam0 and a Noir camera on cam1, or a waveshare imx290-83 on cam 0 and allow it to switch the Ir filter

-If you only have a single camera with id filter you could change the ir light for a normal light for night use.
+If you only have a single camera with ir filter you could change the ir light for a normal light for night use.

 It will capture videos at 25fps at 1920 x 1080 (can be changed in the script), or on a GS camera 1456 x 1088.